 - Motor Drive Units – Please use flowing water to clean the motor drive units.
 Please refrain from submerging the unit during cleaning.

 After washing, please remove as much water as possible and let then dry.
 The electrical resistance is lower due to the moisture, so please do not attempt to mount or apply electrical power until the unit is completely dry.
-It will take a long time if you just leave the unit in room temperature.
-Transformers, especially, will require a few months if not dried with high temperature.
+It will take a long time if you just leave the unit at room temperature.
+Transformers, especially, will require a few months if not dried to high temperature.
 It is necessary to use a high heat to evaporate the humidity inside the transformer.

 It is possible to gain enough insulation back in a few hours if you can use a drying oven with enough high heat.
 However, please be careful if the temperature is too high, it may melt the insulation material.
 A vacuum type drying oven may be useful for this type of equipment.

 Here are a few examples of temperature and drying time for FANUC products, after removing as much water as possible by hand:

 · Servo Transformer – In 120 degree C (248 degrees F) for 8 hours